Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: Introduction

 \section{Introduction}

-Red supergiants (RSGs) are a critical point of evolution for massive stars ($M > 8 M_{\odot}$).
-During the RSG phase, stars experience increased mass loss rates \citep{van_loon05}, significantly contributing to the dust production in galaxies \citep{levesque17}.
-They may explode as Type IIP/L supernovae (SN), or further evolve and explode as a different type of SN \citep{smartt09}.
-While the effect of the mass loss can significantly alter their final evolution, there are many uncertainties in the mass-loss process.
-Recently, it has been shown that episodic mass-loss events may be the missing link to explain the mass-loss process, as shown for example through the dimming event of Betelgeuse \citep[e.g.,][]{montarg21, dupree22, humphreys22} and RW Cep \citep{anugu23}.
+Red supergiants (RSGs) are a critical point of evolution for massive stars ($M > 8 \: \rm M_{\odot}$).
+During the RSG phase, stars experience increased mass-loss rates \citep{van_loon05}, which significantly contributes to the dust production in galaxies \citep{levesque17}.
+Red supergiants may explode as Type IIP/L supernovae (SN) or further evolve and explode as a different type of SN \citep{smartt09}.
+While the effect of the mass loss can significantly alter the final evolution of RSGs, there are many uncertainties in the mass-loss process.
+Recently, it has been shown that episodic mass-loss events may be the missing link to explain the mass-loss process, as shown, for example, through the dimming event of Betelgeuse \citep[e.g.,][]{montarg21, dupree22, humphreys22} and RW Cep \citep{anugu23}.
 The binary interaction can be one of the deciding factors \citep{ercolino24}, as the majority of massive stars have a companion that they will interact with at some point during their evolution \citep{sana12}.
-Nonetheless, there are only a few binary RSG systems that are well-characterized \citep{patrick24a}.
+Nonetheless, there are only a few binary RSG systems that are well characterized \citep{patrick24a}.

-Most of the few well-studied binary RSG systems belong to the VV Cephei type binaries \citep{cowley69}, i.e., wide interacting systems with periods from years to decades, which consist of a cool K/M supergiant and early B-type star.
-The optical spectra show broad emission wings of the Balmer series and many singly-ionized emission lines, including the forbidden emission lines.
+Most of the few well-studied binary RSG systems belong to the VV Cephei-type binaries \citep{cowley69}, i.e., wide interacting systems with periods from years to decades, which consist of a cool K/M supergiant and an early B-type star.
+The optical spectra show broad emission wings of the Balmer series and many singly ionized emission lines, including forbidden emission lines.
 In the initial sample by \citet{cowley69}, there were 13 RSGs.
-Some of the VV Cephei stars also belong to the rare type of $\zeta$ Aurigae type binaries, i.e., an eclipsing binary system undergoing the chromospheric eclipses phenomenon \citep{ake15}.
+Some of the VV Cephei binaries also belong to the rare type of $\zeta$ Aurigae-type binaries, i.e., an eclipsing binary (EB) system undergoing the chromospheric eclipse phenomenon \citep{ake15}.
 In VV Cephei and $\zeta$ Aurigae binaries, their companions essentially probe the subsonic part of the cool wind, which is otherwise difficult to constrain by observations.
-This was exploited by \citet{dupree86, dupree87} for several such systems to study the mass-loss process of red giants and supergiants, based on observations of the wind of the cool star against the spectrum of the hot star \citep{dupree86, dupree87}.
-These data were used by \citet{reimers75} for determining the widely used mass-loss relation.
+This diagnostic capability was exploited for determining the mass-loss relation of red giants and supergiants by \citet{reimers75}, \citet{dupree86}, and \citet{dupree87}.